kloimhardt/LisRoot/paper/why_ys.md

 But the real speciality of our interop is that the C++ signature-data is not just used at compile time.
 The signature-data is also used at runtime to perform a trick called polymorphic dispatch which is mandatory when calling into C++, a feature many interop schemes grapple with.

-## Functional and immutable
+## Functional and Immutable
-In this post, we started with the concept of "code-as-data" and moved on to "expressions", the concept which is one of many ways leading to "functional programming".
+In this post, we started with the concept of "code-as-data" and moved on to "expressions", one of the many ways to "functional programming".
 This paradigm, which we only briefly touched, in turn leads to notions like "pure function" or "immutability" which, however important and dearly missed by the reader, could not be covered.

+Further information can be found in the arxiv.org paper "A functional scripting interface to an object oriented C++ library".